NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Heat Pump: Compressor Lockout Temperature**

 The temperature below which the heat pump compressor is disabled.
 If both this and Backup Heating Lockout Temperature are provided and use the same value, it essentially defines a switchover temperature (for, e.g., a dual-fuel heat pump).
-Applies to all heat pump types other than ground-to-air.
+Applies to all heat pump types other than ground-to-air and ground-to-water.
 If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.11.0/workflow_inputs.html#air-to-air-heat-pump'>Air-to-Air Heat Pump</a>, <a href='https://openstudio-hpxml.readthedocs.io/en/v1.11.0/workflow_inputs.html#mini-split-heat-pump'>Mini-Split Heat Pump</a>, <a href='https://openstudio-hpxml.readthedocs.io/en/v1.11.0/workflow_inputs.html#packaged-terminal-heat-pump'>Packaged Terminal Heat Pump</a>, <a href='https://openstudio-hpxml.readthedocs.io/en/v1.11.0/workflow_inputs.html#room-air-conditioner-w-reverse-cycle'>Room Air Conditioner w/ Reverse Cycle</a>) is used.

 - **Name:** ``heat_pump_compressor_lockout_temp``
 - **Type:** ``Double``